2021-environmental-bioinformatics/HW_assignment_2/README.md

 In class we will create a conda environment called `megahit`, install [megahit](https://github.com/voutcn/megahit) and check the help menu.

+In order to check the quality of the files, you are going to need [Quast](http://quast.sourceforge.net/).
+Create the environment, install and check the help menu.

 ## Locate and download the sequences